bboc/s3-canvas/docs/delegation-canvas/example-architecture-delegate.md

 [back to the delegation canvas guide](../s3-delegation-canvas.md)

-**Note:** this example was made using the older format of the delegation canvas, therefore the sections about "competencies, qualities and skills
-" is missing, and the other sections are in a slightly different order and some have a slightly different title.

-## 1 Primary Driver / Mission
+## 1. Primary Driver / Purpose

 _"For our architecture circle to make informed and helpful decisions, its members need to maintain a connection to the daily work of developers and product owners."_

 ## 2. Key Responsibilities

-- contribute as full member to all activities of architecture circle
+- contribute as full member to all activities of the architecture circle
-- represent needs and interests of your team in the architecture circle, and maintain
+- represent needs and interests of your team in the architecture circle
 - inform team members about activities and decisions of architecture circle

+## 3. Dependencies

+- the team you represent
+- architecture circle

+## 4. External Constraints

+- on average, limit your work as an architecture delegate to a maximum of 50% of your weekly capacity

-## 3. Key Challenges
+## 5. Key Challenges

-- balance contribution to your home team and contribution to architecture circle
+- balance contribution to your team and contribution to architecture circle
-- balance needs of your home team and needs of other teams
+- balance needs of your team and needs of other teams
-- balance short and long term needs

-## 4. Key Constraints

-- on average, limit your work as an architecture delegate to 50% of your weekly capacity

-## 5. Key Deliverables
+## 6. Key Deliverables

-- coaching sessions for developers (in your home team, and in other teams)
+- coaching sessions for developers (in your team, and in other teams)
-- facilitation of architecture workshops in home team
+- facilitation of architecture workshops in your team
 - participation in activities of architecture circle

+## 7. Competencies, qualities and skills

+-

+## 8. Key Resources

+- max.
+50% of weekly capacity

+## 9. Delegator Responsibilities

+**Note:** for this example, assume each development team selects one of their members as a delegate to the  [Architecture Circle](delegation-canvas/example-architecture-circle.md), so the delegator would be the development team.

+- team members must make time for coaching sessions
+- attend meetings the Architecture Delegate sets up for reporting on the Architecture Circles work and decisions
+- make issues relating to architecture and software craftsmanship known to the Architecture Delegate

-## 6. Key Metrics
+## 10. Key Metrics

 - satisfaction of developers with your coaching sessions (standard survey)
-- satisfaction of home team members with information about and representation in architecture decisions (survey)
+- satisfaction of members of your team with information about and representation in architecture decisions (survey)

-## 7. Key Resources

-- 50% of weekly capacity

-## 8. Evaluation
+## 11. Monitoring and Evaluation

-- peer review each quarter, with 2 other members of architecture circle, 2 members of home team, and two participants in coaching sessions
+- peer review each quarter, with 2 other members of architecture circle, 2 members of development team, and two developers who were participants in that delegate's coaching sessions
 - development plan needs consent from architecture circle, home circle, participants of coaching sessions

-## 9. Consumers

-- developers

-## 10. Providers

-- home team (for architecture and craftsmanship drivers)
-- architecture circle (for architecture backlog and decisions)

 [back to the delegation canvas guide](../s3-delegation-canvas.md)